 The Occupational Safety and Health Administration has established extensive requirements relating to workplace safety for health care employers, including requirements to develop and implement programs to protect workers from exposure to blood-borne pathogens by preventing or minimizing any exposure through needle stick or similar penetrating injuries.

 Segment and Geographical Information

-We operate in one reportable business segment and derive the majority of our revenues from sources within the United States.
+We operate in one reportable business segment and historically have derived revenues primarily from within the United States.

 Employees